Judie Hodsdon – Honorary Chairman

 David, now retired, worked for C&G as an underwriter.
 He held a number of honorary positions in Cheltenham Horticultural Society for many years and is the founder and current member of the Cheltenham in Bloom Committee.
 He is a judge for garden competitions and local schools nature gardens, and a member of the RHS and three specialist plant societies.
 His main concern is to reverse the long-term trend of reducing expenditure on parks and gardens at a time when they are getting more and more use.

 Hilary moved to Pittville in 2012 from Oxford, where she worked for over 30 years at Oxfordshire County Council.
-She is Chair of Friends of The Wilson and a member of the Pittville History Works group.
+She is Chair of Friends of The Wilson, a trustee of Cheltenham Arts Council and a member of the Pittville History Works group.

 Henry was born in Pittville and has lived here his whole life.
 He was a fireman for thirty years and also ran his own property maintenance firm; his previous voluntary activities include the Church Lads’ and Church Girls’ Brigade at St Paul’s Church.
 He enjoys local history, walking into town through the park, and making things with his hands.